syna230404/cse15l-lab-reports-w9/index.md

 Hey there,

 Thanks for reaching out.
-Could you share the code snippet?
+Could you share the code snippet and the bash script?

 ---